Kangonaut/aegis-athena/diaries/mars-rag-diary.md

 However, since HyDE should mainly affect context relevance, the improvement in answer relevance is probably not a sign of an improvement in the architecture, but merely random noise that comes with the sometimes inconsistent evaluation of the feedback LLM.
 Looking at some actual examples that were had a better answer relevance score, this seems to be true.
 This is a drawback of the rather small dataset size of just 20 questions.
 However, since running evals with GPT-4 as a feedback LLM is pretty expensive, I presently cannot afford to use a larger evaluation dataset.

+## M.A.R.S. v4.0

+This version of M.A.R.S. is used to try out how well the pipeline performs using smaller models.
+The architecture is the same as v3.0, except from the LLM used, which is the Llama-2-7b-chat-hf (`llama2:7b`) model.
+The model is being run locally on an Ollama server instance.

+### Results

+- Groundedness: 0.86
+- Answer Relevance: 0.88
+- Context Relevance: 0.78

+### Thoughts

+As can be seen, the smaller LLama2-7b model still performs great, even slightly better than GPT-3.5-turbo, although that might be random error in judging.
+However, executing a single query pipeline pass almost took 4 minutes on my local machine.
+Since this is not acceptable, I will repeat this experiment with even smaller models.

+## M.A.R.S. v4.1

+This version of M.A.R.S. is used to try out how well the pipeline performs using smaller models.
+The architecture is the same as v3.0, except from the LLM used, which is the Llama-2-7b-chat-hf (`llama2:7b`) model.
+The model is being run locally on an Ollama server instance.

+### Results

+- Groundedness: 0.86
+- Answer Relevance: 0.88
+- Context Relevance: 0.78